leigh103/framework33/README.md

 A simple CSS and ECMA Script framework.
 Includes multiple CSS grids, animation system and 'in view' detection, as well as two way data binding for creating dynamic HTML using the Observable-slim module.
 All wrapped up in a Webpack dev environment.

+## Color

+Color and image manipulation is also a main focus for this project.
+Multiple pre-defined colors and gradients, along with blending, make it easy to create multi-layered graphics that are rendered in real time.
+Rather than relying on your photo editing software to get the background you want, you can simply add classes to render the filters, layers and blends directly in the browser.

 ### Installation